yitalu/policy-bargaining-game/README.md

 - Wednesday, Nov 18th, 2 pm - 3 pm
 - Thursday, Nov 19th, 2 pm - 3 pm

-The study will take you approximately 60 minutes (maximum) to complete.
+The study will take you at most 60 minutes (depending on your and your partners' pace in the study) to complete.

 ### Register Link
 To be able to participate in the study, register by Saturday, Nov 14th, 11:59 pm.
 The register link is <https://forms.gle/ec6oZYZB6NG7FMrt5>.
 Make sure the info you provide is correct.